Dakota Wesleyan’s work-study program is available to students who

 are granted a work-study award on their financial aid letter.
 To determine

-if you are eligible for the work-study program, contact the financial
+if you are eligible for the work-study program, contact either the financial

 The work-study program at Dakota Wesleyan is designed to provide convenient